PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 1. The main gforth dictionary to which are added a few helpers and tools as listed below.

 2. The cross compiler dictionary for the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
 This prevents bloat.
 These words redefine words that are in gForth, but are only used in cross compiling, not in gForth itself.
 In order to not break gForth, they are in a spearate dictionary.
-This dictionary is initially populted by the cross-compiler, and additional words are added by ``instructionset-\*.fs``.
+This dictionary is initially populated by the cross-compiler, and additional words are added by ``instructionset-\*.fs``.
 There are a lot more named definitions in the cross compiler dictionary than in the target FPGA's dictionary.

 3. The target dictionary for words that are downloaded to the target FPGA.

-Words from the cross compiler dictionary can be added to the target dictionary by using the ``header-*`` words in the ``nucleus-*.fth`` file.
+The next complexity is that words are defined with  ``:``, ``::`` and ``header-* ``.
+Depending on the target word list, ``:`` either adds word to the base gForth word list, or to the cross compiler word list.  ``::`` adds words to the cross compiler word list, and ``header-*`` adds them from the cross-compiler word list to the target word list.
+Later, when loading Mecrisp libraries and application files, ``:`` adds words to the target word list.
+Did you get that?
+It is all quite confusing.
+More importantly did I get that right?

-There is a ``search-order`` for the word lists,  there is a curent word list.
-Comiled words get added to the current word list.
-You can switch between word lists with the following commands.
+In gForth, when searching for a word,  there is a ``search-order`` for the word lists (dictionaries).
+In gForth,  there is also a curent word list.
+When compiling a word, it gets added to the current word list.
+You can switch between current word lists with the following commands.

 target